TGOlson/fullstack-ts-docker-app/README.md

 * `server`: runs api server
 * `db`: manages a postgres instance

+Navigate to `localhost:8080` to see the app running.
 To make changes to the app, simply modify files in `src`.

 ### typechecking